Warrants for Ashiana case accused

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court Tuesday issued non-bailable warrants for Bilal Kidwai for not appearing before the court, a co-accused of opposition leader Shahbaz Sharif in Ashiana Housing reference.
+LAHORE: An accountability court on Tuesday issued non-bailable arrest warrants for one Bilal Kidwai for not appearing before the court.
+Bilal is a co-accused with opposition leader Shahbaz Sharif in the Ashiana Housing reference.

-Bilal was not appearing before the court despite repeated court notices which forced the judge to issue his non-bailable arrest warrants.